Props & Gear Guidelines

 Ranged Weapon Phys-Reps

 Nerf-style guns, including darts and foam balls, are allowed.
 We ask you to please visually modify the weapons at least with spray paint to reduce disruption to immersion, and to avoid using weapons that appear too modern or are obviously drum-fed, belt-fed, or clip-fed.
+The FPS cap for all ranged weapons is 120 FPS.

 Here are some samples of recommended weapons and ammo types: